giwbertmanuelrodriguez/BidCalculatorApp/README.md

 Open the Start Menu:

 Click on the Start button or press the Windows key on your keyboard.
-Open the Run Dialog:

-Press Windows + R to open the Run dialog.
-Execute the Command:

-Type the following command in the Run dialog and press Enter: chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security This will open a new instance of Google Chrome with web security disabled, allowing cross-origin requests.
+Type the following command in the Run dialog and press Enter:

+chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security.

+This will open a new instance of Google Chrome with web security disabled, allowing cross-origin requests.